 docker exec -it CONTAINER_NAME python

-You need to replace CONTAINER_NAME by the name of the container.
-You will find the name of the container by typing docker ps in any terminal, and looking at the column NAMES.
+You need to replace CONTAINERNAME by the name of the container.
+You will find the name of the container by typing docker ps in any terminal, and looking at the column _NAMES.
 The rest is the same

 Stop a running container: simply type docker container stop CONTAINER_NAME (if it doesn’t work try to kill it instead of stop)